jakemanger/dhr/README.md

 ├── scripts/  - helpful bash scripts for setup
 └── torchio_data_transform.ipynb  - a file used to explore transformations of the data and generate the landmarks.npy file for histogram standardisation
 ```

+## Paper methods

+## Dataset
+- num images, how they were sourced and how many subvolumes, batch size, number of patches used for training with augmentation (list some totals?).

+### Preprocessing
+- We resampled whole images to a resolution low enough to load into computer memory but high enough to clearly resolve features of interest when visually inspected in a 3d volume viewer.
+To do so, we scaled the resolution to alter the average number of voxels between features of interest.
+This allowed us to include volume data with variable spatial scales with or without spatial information.
+Final resolutions of datasets in average number of voxels between features were 10 for fiddlercrab corneas and fiddlercrab rhabdoms, 30? for paraphronima corneas and 20? for paraphronima rhabdoms.
+Labels were scaled to the same resolution as the images.

+- Images were then cropped and cut into subvolumes to prepare for training.
+- Because some images were partially labelled, we cropped images around labelled regions with a margin of 16 voxels.
+This reduced the number of false negative labels in our training data.
+- We then cut images and labels into smaller 256x256x256 voxel subvolumes to performantly load during training.
+Subvolumes with no labels were removed from the training data as an additional measure to reduce false negative labels in the dataset.

+- Using deep learning models with 3d images requires additional memory considerations.
+The number of pixels in 2d image applications is rarely larger than one million.
+However, 3D images often contain hundreds of millions of voxels and downsampling is often not acceptable when
+- Patches were randomly sampled from the 256x256x256

+### Data augmentation

+##